About the TSP Counselor

 For me, money is “an issue.”
 By that I mean, money has shaped the way my wife and I live our lives in an incredibly meaningful way.
 It has forced us to set goals for ourselves and our family, and to make informed decisions as we inch closer to financial independence.
 In addition, our focus on money has forced us to serve as positive financial role models for our two young children.
 I am a self-taught investor (and self-professed personal finance nerd) who began learning the basics over 15 years ago from knowledgeable, experienced investors.
 Ever since then, I have immersed myself in the subject, developed a well-rounded knowledge of and perspective on personal finance-related matters, and applied all I have learned to saving and investing in my wife’s and my TSP accounts.

-Now, after more than 15 years as a practicing attorney, Intelligence Analyst, and Employee Assistance Program (EAP) Peer with the US Department of Justice, I have learned that my true calling is to provide our country’s finest individuals with the education and coaching they need to make informed financial decisions around their TSP accounts at times in their lives when doing so could completely transform their future.
+Although I have spent the past 18 years as a practicing attorney, Intelligence Analyst, and Employee Assistance Program (EAP) Peer with the US Department of Justice, I have found my passion is to provide our country’s finest individuals with the education and coaching they need to make informed financial decisions around their TSP accounts at times in their lives when doing so could completely transform their future.
 I love to teach and mentor, and coaching others allows me to dive into the emotional, behavioral, and educational side of money.

-- Live in upstate New York with my wife, an attorney with the federal government, and young daughter and son.
+- Live on the East Coast with my wife, an attorney with the federal government, and young daughter and son.

 - Bachelor of Arts in Economics and Psychology from the University of Rochester.